Siradankullanici/Sanctum/readme.md

 This project is a Windows Driver written in Rust.

+You can find some demos on my [YouTube channel](https://www.youtube.com/@FluxSec) of the EDR.

 Sanctum EDR is an Endpoint Detection and Response proof-of-concept product I am building, that I will use to try combat modern malware techniques that I develop.

 I have started a blog series on Sanctum, you can check it out [on my blog here](https://fluxsec.red/sanctum-edr-intro).
 I'm keeping track of the progress and milestones of the project there, so please check that out!